 Feeding tubes are useful for animals who are ill & have lost their appetite, or are keen to eat but have difficulties swallowing or keeping food down.
 For chronically ill animals, discuss with your vet if force-feeding or tube-feeding will actually improve quality of life.
 Twinkle was treated by Dr Nathalee Prakash for FEGSF.

 my pet is not drinking enough water

-Dehydrated animals will lose elasticity in their skin.
+Dehydrated animals lose elasticity in their skin.
 Their gums become pale and dry, the saliva is thick and sticky.
 They are listless and their eyes may appear sunken.
 If not corrected quickly, the condition becomes life-threatening.

 - Syringe-feed fluids at regular intervals throughout the day

 - Hydrate your pet subcutaneously, especially for animals who are losing water from frequent urination, diarrhea or vomiting.

 Some cats & dogs prefer to drink from automatic water fountains

 Your vet can teach you how to administer subcutaneous fluids at home & depending on the medical condition, advise if fluid administration will make your pet feel better or worse.
 Dr Gloria Lee @ Mount Pleasant (Mandai)

 stay as active as possible